Sigurd with Ring

 Height: 35 1/6" (89.3 cm)

 Conceived and cast 1909

-Five examples of the model are known.
-One of which is in the Gilbert Bayes Trust and another is in the collection of the Walker Art Gallery, Liverpool.
-A further two casts of the model incorporating a sword, rather than a ring, are in the collections of the Tate and Ashmolean museums.
+There are five known examples of this model, two of which are in the Gilbert Bayes Trust and Walker Art Gallery, Liverpool, respectively.
+A further two casts of the model incorporating a sword, rather than a ring, are part of the TATE Britain (London) and Ashmolean Museum (Oxford) collections.